 A global hub for business and innovation, Hong Kong is fast becoming a hot spot for professionals seeking to boost their earnings power.

-China’s Belt and Road Initiative (BRI) is proving to be a game changer, aimed at building roads, bridges and ports that improve China’s connectivity with the rest of the world.
+China’s Belt and Road Initiative (BRI) is proving to be a game-changer, aimed at building roads, bridges, and ports that improve China’s connectivity with the rest of the world.
 This initiative is driving a rising tide of mainland China companies to set up operations in Hong Kong.

 The past five years have seen a 68% increase in the number of China-based businesses establishing offices in the city-state, with many companies now competing for skilled professionals.

-Not only is the BRI driving companies to increase headcount, it is also underpinning higher remuneration – research by Robert Half revealing that over one in four (28%) Hong Kong business leaders point to the BRI as a key driver behind increasing salaries.
+Not only is the BRI driving companies to increase headcount, but it is also underpinning higher remuneration – research by Robert Half revealing that over one in four (28%) Hong Kong business leaders point to the BRI as a key driver behind increasing salaries.